dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/User Research/User Research Documentation.md

 ## User Research Protocol
 We will be interviewing the stakeholders which are directly/indirectly impacted by the usability of policy reports.
 We are focusing on  Policy Analysts, Policy Advisors, Policy Professors, Program Specialists, Policy Lawyers.
-We will measure our research success based on the reduction of these unknowns - 1)What is the structure of the reports?
+We will measure our research success based on the reduction of these unknowns -
+1) What is the structure of the reports?
-2)Who uses these reports and how frequently these reports are used/modified?
+2) Who uses these reports and how frequently these reports are used/modified?
-3)What tools /techniques do people currently use to extract data from these reports?
+3) What tools /techniques do people currently use to extract data from these reports?
-4)How much time are people currently spending on studying these reports?
+4) How much time are people currently spending on studying these reports?
-5)What are the latent pain points of the different user groups?
+5) What are the latent pain points of the different user groups?
-6)What is the job that our target users are trying to get done by hiring/using these reports?
+6) What is the job that our target users are trying to get done by hiring/using these reports?
 (JTBD)

 Tasks
-*Raw data collection
+* Raw data collection
-*Affinity clustering of interview data to find patterns *Synthesizing research findings to create actionable insights *Creating visualizations of user’s mental models / concept frameworks *Identifying early product opportunity gaps
+* Affinity clustering of interview data to find patterns
+* Synthesizing research findings to create actionable insights
+* Creating visualizations of user’s mental models / concept frameworks
+* Identifying early product opportunity gaps

 ## Interview Participant Recruitment Criteria
-*Participant should have experience working within the government/public sectors, especially dealing with program reports *Participant should be a current working professional and have a deep understanding of the domain subject *Participant may be from a secondary stakeholder group which can help us understand technical constraints of the potential MVP
+* Participant should have experience working within the government/public sectors, especially dealing with program reports
+* Participant should be a current working professional and have a deep understanding of the domain subject
+* Participant may be from a secondary stakeholder group which can help us understand technical constraints of the potential MVP
-*Participant  should have a fair understanding of the cross functional channels between state and federal bodies *Participant must be a US Citizen
+* Participant  should have a fair understanding of the cross functional channels between state and federal bodies
+* Participant must be a US Citizen

 ## Interview Protocol
 Interviewee Introduction: